piotrnar/gocoin/README.md

 ### Online node
 At least 4GB of system memory is required, though 8GB is highly recommended.

-Because of the memory requirements you need to build it with 64 bit Go compiler (and thus have 64 bit host OS).
+You need to build it using 64 bit Go compiler and run it on 64 bit OS.

 The file system where you store the database must support files larger than 4GB.